Land Bank

 The US Housing and Urban Development’s (HUD) Neighborhood Stabilization Program (NSP) can provide assistance to land bank authorities.
 In order for NSP to help, a community must meet certain requirements.
 St. Louis City and St. Louis County work with NSP.

 NSP’s Land Banking Toolkit presents a good overview of different ideas to consider with land banking including market conditions, positive/negative outcomes of land banking, and a detailed description of the decision making process in land banking.
-Dr. Frank Alexander’s Land Banks and Land Banking fully explains many of the concepts and procedures associated with land banks.
-Dr. Alexander is a law professor, and his article reflects his legal training and mindset.
+Law professor Dr. Frank Alexander’s Land Banks and Land Banking fully explains many of the concepts and procedures associated with land banks.

 Planning & ZoningPlanning & Zoning

 Land banks rely on laws and ordinances for their structure and operation.
 The Neighborhood Stabilization Program (NSP) has published a Sample Land Bank Policies and Procedures manual.
 Policies highlighted include property acquisition, transfer/disposition, and financing.
 St. Louis City and Kansas City, Missouri land banks can serve as good examples of land banks.
-NSP also published an article on the structure of land banks.
-The article includes examples of the structure and governance of different land banks.
+NSP also published an article on the structure and governance of land banks

 The article by Dr. Alexander titled Land Banks and Land Banking has a few chapters which would be very useful in devising the organizational structure of a land bank.
 In chapter 8 (on page 54) Forming the Governance of Land Banks explains the various considerations that go into the structure of a land bank.
 Things to consider are the relevant state laws and the characteristics of the local economy and governmental structure.
 The structure of the land bank can drastically effect what the land bank can and cannot do.